Skip to content

 ttl(seconds)Drop signals older than a deadline.

-circuit_break(threshold, cooldown)Trip open after a failure threshold; close after a cooldown.
+circuit_breaker(threshold, cooldown)Trip open after failures; close after a cooldown.

 Mesh